1st Semester Requirements for Advancement for Clinical Mental Health Counseling

 - Program approval (degree) status is granted.

-- Provisional status may be continued for a short period of time with a specific plan and timeline for improvement outlined.
+- Program approval status may be continued for a short period of time with a specific plan and timeline for improvement outlined.

 - Program approval (degree) status is denied.
 No further counseling courses may be taken.